stefanhans/golang-contexting/README.md

 ![Gopher](images/gopher_small.png)![Under Construction](images/under_construction.jpg)![Experimental](images/experimental_small.png)

-Contextinformation Routing Network (CRN) is a communication framework enabling an universal service to join matching contextinformation respectively its communication partners.
+Contextinformation Routing Network (CRN) is a communication framework enabling a universal service to join matching contextinformation respectively its communication partners.

 The concept and the specifications are described in RFC documents: